 Interesting Facts About Alberta’s Ancient Trees:

-A limber pine tree that grows from a rock at Whirlpool Point on the North Saskatchewan River is estimated to be 2000-3000 years old, which makes it likely the oldest tree in Alberta and it grows on the edge of Banff National Park in the Kootenay Plains Ecological Reserve.
+A limber pine tree that grows from a rock at Whirlpool Point on the North Saskatchewan River is estimated to be 2000-3000 years old, which makes it likely the oldest tree in Alberta.
+It grows on the edge of Banff National Park in the Kootenay Plains Ecological Reserve.

 A subalpine larch growing in Highwood Pass in Kananaskis Country is believed to be close to 2000 years old.